Looking for a deeply comforting chicken and rice dish, with a Louisiana flare?

 - Scallions diced

-- Whisk together the ingredients for the rub in a small bowl.
+- In a small bowl, mix together the ingredients for the rub,

 - Heat the oil in a large pot, or Dutch oven, over medium-high heat until it begins to smoke a little.

-- Add the remaining flour to the oil, and cook, stirring constantly, for about 5 minutes to create a medium-brown, peanut butter-colored roux.
+- From the bowl that held the chick, scoop ¼ cup of extra flour and carefully add to the oil, and cook, stirring constantly, to create a medium-brown, peanut butter-colored roux, about 5 minutes.

 - Add the onion, celery, poblano, and garlic, and cook for another 5 minutes.

-- Add the chicken, tomatoes, stock, thyme, bay leaves, and hot sauce.
+- Add the chicken, tomatoes (fresh and canned with juice), stock, thyme, bay leaves, hot sauce, and 1½ tsp salt.

 - Serve over Perfectly Steamed Rice with chopped scallions as garnish (recipe below)